mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 When centralization is found, standards efforts should consider its relationship with architectural goals as they consider how to address it.
 In particular, attention should be paid to how effective standards (as a form of architectural control) is in achieving each goal.

 For example, privacy is often more effectively ensured by ex ante technical constraints, as compared to ex post legal regulation.
 Conversely (as discussed) some centralization may be more effectively addressed through legal regulation.
 Thus, a standards effort balancing these concerns might focus primarily on privacy.
 However, these are often not completely separable goals.
-Concentration can result in one or a few entities having greater volume and variety of data available exclusively to them, raising significant privacy and security concerns.
+Consolidation can result in one or a few entities having greater volume and variety of data available exclusively to them, raising significant privacy and security concerns.

 ## Decentralize Proprietary Functions {#up}